Robloxer228s/TimGUI/README.md

 # How to use:
-Paste this in your executor:
+Paste this in your executor and run:

 loadstring(game:HttpGet("https://raw.githubusercontent.com/Robloxer228s/TimGUI/main/Main.lua"))()